SimHacker/fasteroids/README.md

 Now translated to TypeScript and playing in a web browser near you, courtesy of Svelt.
 (See "src/fasteroids.ts".)

-Adapted from Chris Hecker's 1996-1997 Game Developer Manazine articles on 2D Rigid Body Dynamics:
+Adapted from Chris Hecker's 1996-1997 Game Developer Magazine articles on 2D Rigid Body Dynamics:

 https://web.archive.org/web/20040615081248/http://www.d6.com/users/checker/dynamics.htm